 However, research indicates that it is unnecessary to eat complementary proteins at each meal; it is sufficient to consume them within the same day.

 The British Nutrition Foundation advises that if vegetarians and vegans eat various vegetable proteins in combination, there is no reason why the quality of protein cannot match that of a diet comprising of meat, milk, eggs, or other animal-based foods.

 Furthermore, some plant foods such as quinoa and soy contain all the essential amino acids and are complete proteins.

 According to the British Nutrition Foundation, most adults require 0.75 grams (g) of protein per kilogram (kg) of body weight daily (g/kg/d).
 It notes that protein requirements increase in pregnancy by 6g per day and lactation by 8-11g, depending on the infant’s age.

-The Dietary Guidelines for Americans advise adults to consume 10-35 percent of their daily calories as protein, 46g for females and 56g for males.
+The Dietary Guidelines for Americans advises adults to consume 10-35 percent of their daily calories as protein – 46g for females and 56g for males.

 It’s important to note that the amount of protein that someone requires may vary depending on their activity levels and the type of exercise they do.

 For example, the International Society of Sports Nutrition (ISSN) recommends 1.4-2 g/kg/d protein for building and maintaining muscle mass.
-However, they also note that there is evidence that higher protein intakes of over 3 g/kg/d may have positive effects on body composition in resistance-trained individuals.
+However, it also notes that there is evidence that higher protein intakes of over 3 g/kg/d may have positive effects on body composition in resistance-trained individuals.